 The coffee should be freshly made, preferably from beans or ground-coffee rather than the freeze-dried granules.
 If tea is your choice then something light such as Earl Grey should suffice, although uninitiated black tea drinkers may wish to add a slice of lemon to their cup before consumption.

-Expect to pay no more than £2.50 for a cream tea that includes two scones, two 3" diameter dishes filled with cream and jam, and a pot of tea or coffee (enough for two cups per person).
+Expect to pay no more than £2.50 (at time of writing) for a cream tea that includes two scones, two 3" diameter dishes filled with cream and jam, and a pot of tea or coffee (enough for two cups per person).

 Where Can You Find the Best Cream Teas?